avexyli/StarCraft2-TLMCFriendlyAssets/README.md

 * Press Ctrl+D again, and save your document.
 If you elected to import *fewer* assets than what was originally provided in the git archive, you **must** update (Basic) Art: Variation Count to reflect the new total count, starting from 00.
 * Some recommended "unused" models that are safe for swapping out for Custom imported assets are Test Model 1A, 1, 1C, 1D, 2 & 3; the various shapes such as ActorShapeCone or ActorShapeSphere, etc.

+### Applying Custom Lava

+The instructions for Lava is exactly the same as the Models replacement section; however, this specifically is replacing the *Default Lava* and *Default Lava Low* models.
+If there are any models related to Splashes they are involving Physics Impact Lava Large, Light, Massive and Medium.
+Not changing these to match the lava replacement will be visually jarring.

+### Importing & Applying Lighting Sets

+* Navigate to Window > Lighting (Ctrl+Shift+F10)
+* To create a New Light set, right click in the left panel and choose New Light Set; create a Name, use the Suggest button to create a matching ID, set the Light Group to Tileset.
+(You can press T to get there quicker); if you want to simply replace a pre-existing lightset, simply locate the one you wish to replace and follow the next instruction just the same.
+* Click on the lighting folder and expand it, make sure the Lighting Set (with the Lightbulb icon) is selected.
+* Right click on it and choose Import Light.
+* Navigate to where you exported your ZIP and select the .SC2Lighting file.
+* Save your document.

+### XML

+* These snippets of code are to be placed within the Data module utilizing the XML mode (Ctrl+3).
+* Make sure you are on your local map version and not any of the Dependencies Void.SC2Mod, Swarm.SC2Mod, Liberty.SC2Mod, or Core.SC2Mod.
+* A blank map will have no XML except for a header stating its version and utf-8 encoding, followed by an open and close catalog bracket.
+* Make sure you are in the correct tab (i.e Terrain Types, Models, Terrain Cliffs, etc.) before placing the XML within the catalog bracket.
+* Save your Document.